Genres

 - Some sequences are a little too long and the book feels heavily padded by monologues and inner thoughts

 - The ending was quite weak.
-With all the
+With all the build-up I was expecting a much stronger finale.

 A classic

 The anime can be considered a classic and so is the book.
 It does not tell anything that isn‘t covered by the movie.
 However, it is excellent for learning as you learn a lot of slang and when you know the Anime it is pretty easy to follow along.
 The first half of the book felt a bit lengthy, but after that, it got way better and I finished it fast.
-For learning, the slang is hard at first and I was also a bit confused about the Kanji for the names but after the first few chapters, it‘s managable
+For learning, the slang is hard at first and I was also a bit confused about the Kanji for the names but after the first few chapters, it‘s managable.

 I feel like I just read a really long and detailed spoiler for what’s probably a good movie, and I wish I’d just watched the movie instead in the first place.